joebumbulis/button_react_2/README.md

     - Currently [waiting](https://api.slack.com/apps/A024G8QG1NJ/oauth?) on step 3 of install instructions: `Install and Receive Token`.
 (Awaiting request approval)
     - Once approved, need to also install app in channel, `#joeb-demo` in slack.
+    - Created ticket in `CircleCI Service Desk` asking for someone to approve my app.